wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 In this post, we will go through how these measurements are linked, what they are and how they can be defined and measured.
 Throughout this post I refer to "service".
 It is most likely your SLO's and SLA's will be set around domain boundaries, but it depends on how your system is architected and organised.
 For the purpose of this high level exploration, service/ system can refer to a technical component, domain or product, depending on your system.

-For SLOs and SLAs you will most likely be discussing things with product / the wider business at a feature, product, project or domain level.
+For SLOs and SLAs you will most likely be discussing them with product / the wider business at a feature, product, project or domain level.

 ### Quick definitions

-- **SLO :** Measures of expected behaviours of the service.
-These are measured by SLIs.
+- **SLO (Service Level Objectives):** Defined and measurable expectations of the service.
+These are measured by SLIs and sometimes "enforced" by SLAs.
-- **SLA :** Contracts of the consequences of missing the SLO's agreed with consumers, users and other parties.
+- **SLA (Service Level Agreements):** Contracts agreed with consumers, users and other parties determining the consequences of not meeting certain levels of service.
+These may link to higher level objectives and are measured by SLIs.
-- **SLI :** A quantifiable measure of some level of service provided.
-Help to measure if SLAs are met.
+- **SLI (Service Level Indicators):** A quantifiable measure of some level of service provided.
+Help to measure if SLAs and SLOs are met.

 ### How these are linked